European Foundation

 Use of measure

 A study launched by the consultancy firm GESTE for the Ministry of Labour (DGEFP) gives for the first time national statistics: 711 GEs outside the agriculture sector (with at least one employee during the year 2013) were registered in 2013 and employed 15,515 people representing 12,646 Full Time Equivalents.
 GEs are mainly SMEs, as near to 60% have fewer than 10 shared workers.
 On average, GEs have 3 full-time employees.
 GEs with more than 50 employees represent 8% of the registered GEs.
 A report (2018) issued by the Economic, Social and Environmental Committee (CESE) mentions that 8 out of 10 GEs are to be found in agriculture.
-Recently, the raise of small-sized GEs in sports and culture sectors is also reported.
+Recently, the increase of small-sized GEs in the sports and culture sectors is also reported.

 Target groups